Guide: Creating Effective Digital Signage Content

 • Test everything on the actual display type before rollout

 Smart content adapts.
-It looks sharp no matter where it shows up — from massive video walls to tablet-sized room signs.
+It looks sharp no matter where it shows up.
+From massive video walls to tablet-sized room signs.

 Design once, adjust often.
 That’s how you keep your signage looking pro across every screen in the network.